corcor27/Introduction_to_R/_episodes/13-calculating-rstudio.md

 teaching: 5
 exercises: 5
 questions:
-- "How do we process mathmatical operations in RStudio?"
+- "How do we process mathematical  operations in RStudio?"
 objectives:
-- "Become familiar with mathmatical operators and in-built functions in RStudio."
+- "Become familiar with mathematical  operators and in-built functions in RStudio."
-- "Become confident using the console to run mathmatical operations."
+- "Become confident using the console to run mathematical  operations."
 - "Understand the order of operations."
 keypoints:
 - "***PEDMAS***"